fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 Instead, the film revolves around a fictitious love triangle.
 Jeffreys obsesses over Mary, a peasant girl.
 Harry, Mary's lover, is part of the rebellion.
 Jeffreys wants to arrest Harry, but Harry's father is a political ally.
 Instead, Jeffreys arrests Mary.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.

-There's also a blind oracle who may or may not be psychic.
+There's also a blind oracle who might be psychic.

 It's a mess of disparate plot points mandated by the film's many financing sources.
 Each financier wanted a different film.
 One wanted a horror movie.
 One wanted a historical drama.
 Another wanted an exploitation picture.
 The filmmakers tried to please everyone.